Baltoji Vokė Manor

 Baltoji Vokė Manor (Lit.: Baltosios Vokės dvaras, Polish: Pałac Biała Waka is a former Łęski family residential manor in Baltoji Vokė, village of the Vilnius district, in Lithuania.

-The first known owner of the manor was Antoni Oskierka (also known as Antoni Oskierko, Lit.: Antanas Oskierka; 1670-1734), Grand Scribe of Lithuania.
+The first known owner of the manor was Antoni Oskierka (also known as Antoni Oskierko, Lit.: Antanas Oskierka; 1670–1734), Grand Scribe of Lithuania.
 In 1838, the property was bought by Aleksander Łęski.

-The current palace (1873) was built in Neoclassical architectural style by Count Hilary Łęski (1834-1920), then owner of the property.
-He was also the founder of the Vaidotai Catholic church of the Conversaion of St Paul the Apostle.
-After Hilary's death, the manor was inherited by his son Włodzimierz Łęski (1879-1941) while Vilnius and its surroundings were being disputed between Lithuania, Poland and the USSR.
+The current palace (1873) was built in Neoclassical architectural style by Count Hilary Łęski (1834–1920), then owner of the property.
+He was also the founder of the Vaidotai Catholic church of the Conversion of St Paul the Apostle.
+After Hilary's death, the manor was inherited by his son Włodzimierz Łęski (1879–1941) while Vilnius and its surroundings were being disputed between Lithuania, Poland and the USSR.